dinhanhthi/dinhanhthi.com/_posts/2018-07-21-for-me-only.md

 ### A simple white box

 Like the error box at the end of this post.
+You can also use class `simple-box`!

 ~~~ html
 <div class="box-error">